DataDog/documentation/content/en/tracing/guide/setting_up_APM_with_cpp.md

 ---

 ## Overview
 This guide expands on the [C++ APM docs][1] to provide step-by-step instructions on how to set up a simple C++ app with APM on your VM for troubleshooting.
-You can also directly spin up a ready-to-go box with all of this set up from our sandbox repo [here][2].
+You can also directly spin up a ready-to-go box with all of this set up from Datadog's sandbox repo [here][2].

 ## Setting up your box